pateichler/starcar/kubernetes/README.md

 # Kubernetes Deployment

-Follow the instructions to deploy application via Kubernetes with the following environments.
+Follow the instructions to deploy the application via Kubernetes in the following environments.

 ## Test

+> [!WARNING]
+> Do not use test deployment on production!

 Test environment is setup without secret keys.
-Do not use test deployment on prodcution.

 Deploy on your Kubernetes cluster via command line by simply applying the configuration files:

 ```
-kubectl apply -f kubernetes/test
+kubectl apply -f path/to/kubernetes/test
 ```
+> [!NOTE]
+> `path/to/kubernetes/test` is location of Kubernetes test files (path is `kubernetes/test` from project root).

 After deploying, initialize the deployed datbase by running the init and seed commands to the backend container:
 ```